3D Visual Development & Character Modeling Supervisor

 Disney Wish: Disney's 100th Anniversary Film

 TLDR: Character Modeling Supervisor on Disney's 100th anniversary feature, managing a team of seven through a fully remote production.
-Before production started, I was handed a multi-month manual cataloging task: tag and classify every character modeling asset from Encanto and its short.
-Over 2,500 assets, conservative estimate of eight weeks, and timing that would have eaten directly into the visual development window for Asha.
-Instead of grinding through it, I wrote a Python autotagging tool that classified assets directly from Maya scene contents, and the work closed in under a week.
-I used the freed time to develop a 3D interpretation of Asha, which earned the visdev assignment with Art Director Bill Schwab.
+The visdev window for Asha was opening at the same time I was handed a multi-month manual cataloging task: 2,500+ character assets from Encanto and its short, conservatively eight weeks, sitting directly on top of the timing I needed for the lead character of the film.
+I treated it as a leverage problem rather than a workload problem, built a Python autotagging tool that compressed the work to under a week, and used the reclaimed window to put a 3D interpretation of Asha in front of Art Director Bill Schwab, which earned the visdev assignment.
 The tool stayed as department infrastructure.
 The low-res cage plus creasing workflow I had introduced on Encanto found its permanent footing here and became standard practice in the character department.

 DETAILS